urplatshubham/Assignment-On-Serverless-Architecture/README.md

 ---

 ## **Conclusion**
 With the help of the assignments I was able to demonstrate how to automate routine AWS tasks using Lambda and Boto3, including EC2 management, S3 file cleanup, and auditing bucket encryption.
+All the required screenshots are attached under the Assignment - Screenshots folder and also uploaded the relevant Boto3 code which I had used.